Nervis Villalobos

-Nervis Gerardo Villalobos Cárdenas is a Venezuelan politician who was Deputy Minister of Electrical Energy during the presidency of Hugo Chávez.
+Nervis Gerardo is a Venezuelan politician who was Deputy Minister of Electrical Energy during the presidency of Hugo Chávez.
 He funnelled almost $25 million and 11.5 million euros through Credit Suisse accounts and 124 million euros through Andorra as part of a PDVSA corruption scheme, commanding bribes from U.S. companies to help them secure lucrative energy contracts with the national oil company.
 He has been arrested twice.
 As of 2022, he is facing charges of corruption and money laundering in Spain, Andorra, the U.S. and Venezuela, which have both filed extradition requests.

 Early life and education

 Villalobos graduated as electrical engineer from the University of Zulia in Maracaibo, Venezuela.

 Career

 Villalobos worked for a company named Enelven, where he became a manager.
 During the administration of Alí Rodríguez Araque he rose to general director of Energy in the Venezuelan Ministry of Energy and Mines.
 When Rafael Ramírez arrived at the ministry, Villalobos became Deputy Minister of Electrical Energy, where he was in charge of plans to increase electricity generation, such as that of La Vueltosa, in the states of Mérida (state) and Táchira.
 Villalobos was denounced for irregularities in electrical projects, including that of La Vueltosa.